 - Be aware that, in general, women tend to negotiate smaller overall compensation packages than do men.
 This may be due to biases held by deans or it may be due to distaste for the process of negotiating.
 Regardless of your gender, be aware of your proclivity toward negotiating and take steps to help yourself negotiate the best package possible.
 Remember that your own professors can be an excellent advisory resource.

 - Don’t feel like you have to accept the offer.
 Remember that the ultimate bargaining ploy is to walk away (telling the dean that the package is insufficient for you to accept the offer has its risks, of course).
+It is also acceptable to ask for some time to think about their offer.
 Decide how much you want the position, and how willing you are to continue the search for a new position.
 If you feel that other options are available or more attractive, politely decline the offer in writing and thank the institution for its interest in you as a candidate.

 - If you’re offered the job, make a decision promptly.
 A reasonable amount of time is generally one to two weeks after an offer has been made.
 Do not try to play one institution against another.
-If you know you don’t want the job, don’t hold onto the offer in case nothing better comes along.
+If you know that you don’t want the job, don’t hold on to the offer in case something better doesn’t come along.

 - Don’t be antagonistic and overbearing.